 For example, if you love the flavour of fresh ginger, you can certainly add more in the cooking process.
 I love ginger and always use a lot of it.
 If you don’t have fresh ginger, you can use the dried ground ginger powder in a pinch.
 Since ground ginger is more intense, use only 1/4 tablespoon.

 The carrots can be substituted for red or green peppers.
-Just keep the amount the same.
+Just use the amount the same.
 In some cases, when I’m really busy or running late, there’s not much time to carefully julienne the carrots.
 In that case, I just slice them thinly or I’ll even grate them.
-If you grate them, use a larger holes on your box grater, otherwise the carrots will disappear in the sauce.
+If you grate them, use larger holes on your box grater, otherwise, the carrots will disappear in the sauce.

 Increase or decrease the garlic based on your preference.
 I love cooking with fresh garlic and I love the taste of it.
-I can’t ever imagine someone wanting to cut back on the garlic, but to each their own!
+I can’t even imagine someone wanting to cut back on the garlic but to each their own!
 If you want to use garlic powder instead, use 1/8th of a teaspoon for every clove.

-I like to use low sodium soy sauce in this ginger beef recipe, but you can use regular soy sauce.
-Low sodium soy sauce will reduce the sodium levels, but it also prevents the flavour of the beef from disappearing.
-Regular soy sauce is great, but the low sodium is better in this dish.
+I like to use low-sodium soy sauce in this ginger beef recipe, but you can use regular soy sauce.
+Low-sodium soy sauce will reduce the sodium levels, but it also prevents the flavour of the beef from disappearing.
+Regular soy sauce is great, but low sodium is better in this dish.
 If you decide to use regular soy sauce, you can lighten it up by using half soy sauce and half water.

 SERVING SUGGESTIONS